andrewgdotcom/ason/ason.md

 Any [SO, SI] or ISO-2022 escape sequences MUST be properly paired and terminated, and the C0 character set MUST NOT be paged out at any time.
 Any values which violate the above nesting rules or contain unsafe byte sequences MUST be sanitised, e.g. via BASE64 encoding (application dependent).

+Note that child structures do not inherit any metadata from their parent.
+This ensures that ASON documents can be trivially embedded within each other without altering their semantics.

 Structured text formats
 -----------------------

-Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a metadata string, followed by an optional linebreak string.
+Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a metadata string.
-The metadata string consists of a [DLE] character followed by one or more characters from the set [ENQ, ACK, DLE, NAK, SYN, ETB].
+The metadata string consists of a [DLE] character followed by a character from the set [ENQ, ACK, DLE, NAK, SYN, ETB].
-The linebreak string consists of the remainder of the value (see "Compatibility" below).

 ### Quote